-At CarePros, we always make an effort to ensure that we are connecting our Indigenous clients with culturally sensitive activities if they desire.
+At CarePros, we ensure that we are connecting our Indigenous clients with culturally sensitive activities, if they desire.

 For example, if a client has expressed their interest in smudging or participating in a sweat, we look for and secure the appropriate resources to make these opportunities accessible for them.

 It is important for our team to facilitate and participate in programs that focus on Indigenous teachings and cultural practices that result in a positive and supportive environment for our Indigenous clients

 Children's Services Resources

 Indigenous Caregivers aim to provide a safe, nurturing, healthy, and stable home for Indigenous children in need of care.

 Types of Indigenous caregiving include: